ncatlab/nlab-content/pages/9/2/4/1/21429/content.md

 __WPFP__:
 For every binary sequence $b$, there exists a binary sequence $a$, such that $b$ is the zero sequence iff $a$ is not the zero sequence.

-This is to say, to any sequence there is a certain sort of inverse sequence.
-Classically, of course, the value $1 - {\mathrm{max}}(b)$ exactly determines whether $b$ is the zero sequence and thus the constant sequence $a$ with that value does the job.
-But constructively one can't generally inspect all return values of a sequence $b$.
+This is to say, to any sequence there is a certain sort of value-inverted sequence.
+Classically, of course, the value $1 - {\mathrm{max}}({\mathrm{range}}(b))$ exactly determines whether $b$ is the zero sequence and thus the constant sequence $a$ with that value does the job.
+But constructively one generally cannot inspect all, infinitely many return values of a sequence $b$.

 ## Implications

-Sequences are nicely behaved objects and, in turn, KS can be shown to be equivalent to the claim that every inhabited subset of the naturals is countable.
+Binary sequences are nicely behaved objects and, in turn, KS can be shown to be equivalent to the claim that every inhabited subset of the naturals is countable.

-It also has implications for [[metric spaces]].
+The principles also has implications for [[metric spaces]].

-It can be shown that (WPFP + MP) iff LPO.
+It can be shown that (WPFP + [[Markov's principle | MP]]) iff [[principle of omniscience | LPO]].
 Those principles are thus not provable in Russian constructivism (adopting MP but not LPO).
 Indeed, formulations of KS contradict the so called Constructive Church's Thesis.

 ## Related concepts